genossen/peoples-permacomputer/results/phase-3.md

-# Project phase three - ACTIVE
+# Project phase three - CLOSED

 > The hardware platform of the permacomputer is largely settled.
 >